 Professor and Chair, Department of Materials Science and Engineering, University of Utah

 Mail: Room 304, 122 S. Central Campus Drive, Salt Lake City, UT 84112

 Our research interests lie in the materials modeling and simulation from the atomic to mesoscopic scales.
 We develop and apply both first-principles computational methods and phenomenological theoretical models to study a wide spectrum of materials properties in various materials systems.
-Most recently, we have focused on modeling and simulation of properties of surfaces and interfaces, growth mechanisms of thin films, and self-assembly and self-organization of nanostructures.
+Most recently, we have focused on modeling and simulation of properties of topological materials, graphene, surfaces and interfaces, nanostructured materials, and self-assembly of nanostructures.